pytagora/Address-Book/README.md

 ### 1.0.1
 - Initial build of the application.
-- MainWindow and AddNewUser included.
+- MainWindow and AddNewContact included.
 - Code behind buttons done only partially.
 - Background photo as template for both windows.
 - Multiple data type input possible.
-- Loading photo for new user.
+- Loading photo for new contact.
-- Fixed size for both windows
+- Fixed size for both windows.
 - Style for buttons, table and etc. (In progress...)

 # License